Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

           docker run -it -v $(pwd):/app/data integrated-pipeline:latest python /app/data/main.py
           ```
      - To use a [.dockerignore](.dockerignore) file, place it in your build context directory (the same location as your Dockerfile) to specify which files and folders should be excluded when building your image.
-     - [.env](.env) is used for environment setup, for example in:
+     - [.env](.env) is used for environment setup to automatically set a variable, for example in:
      - ```
        # the {AGENT_MODE} is directly changed and set by .env automatically.
        AGENT_MODE=${AGENT_MODE}
        AGENT_PORT=${AGENT_PORT}
        ```
-       [=] Note: put the .env in the same folder as your Dockerfile for multi-agent setup later.
+       [=] Note: This method is optional for beginner use, you can modify entrypoint.sh or [docker-compose.yml](docker-compose.yml) first to use the variables inside .env file and apply the variable name to the shell script or .yml script that contains the AGENT_PORT or etc, and put the .env in the same folder as your Dockerfile for multi-agent setup later.

 1. Build Image:
    - Clone repository: